zainf7/SC-900/README.md

 **SC-900** is a fundamentals-level certification focused on Microsoft’s cloud-based security, compliance, and identity solutions.

 **Skills measured:**
-- Describe security, compliance, and identity concepts
+-	Describe the concepts of security, compliance, and identity (10–15%)
-- Describe capabilities of Microsoft Entra (Azure AD)
+-	Describe the capabilities of Microsoft Entra (25–30%)
-- Describe Microsoft security solutions (Defender, Sentinel, etc.)
+-	Describe the capabilities of Microsoft security solutions (35–40%)
-- Describe Microsoft compliance solutions (Purview, Priva, etc.)
+-	Describe the capabilities of Microsoft compliance solutions (20–25%)

 [Official Exam Page](https://learn.microsoft.com/en-us/certifications/exams/sc-900/)